FEED

 Plug for Firefly on FOX, the only SF series EVER to get it right there is no sound in space).
 But I

 want to comment on something more general.
-As I mentioned before,

-this is supposed to be 300 years in the future.
+This is supposed to be 300 years in the future.
 Think about what

 the world was like three centuries ago, not just in terms of technology